izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Agent.md

 ### General

-Agent settings are configured through the [`appsettings.json`](AgentSettings.md) file in the server directory.
+Agent settings are configured through the [`Agent.json`](AgentSettings.md) file.
+On Windows, this file is stored at `C:\ProgramData\Epic\Horde\Agent\Agent.json`.
+On other platforms, it is stored in the `Data` folder under the application directory by default.
+Settings in this file are applied on top of the `appsettings.json` file distributed alongside the agent executable.

 All Horde-specific settings are stored under the `horde` top-level key, with middleware and standard .NET settings under other root keys.